crycode-de/ioBroker.odl/README.md

 -->
 ### **WORK IN PROGRESS**

+* (crycode-de) Added support for tiny screens to jsonConfig

 ### 4.0.0 (2024-09-23)

 * (crycode-de) Node.js >= 18, Admin >= 6.17, js-contoller >= 5.0.19 are required